mohankumargupta/raspberrypi-ansible/readme.md

 5. Change IP address in hosts file in this directory (use Advanced IP Scanner or nmap)
 6. Install ansible using ppa:ansible/ansible on ubuntu
+7. Setup ssh keyless login with Raspberry Pi target (ssh-keygen, ssh-copy-id)
-7. Run ansible-playbook -i hosts playbook.yml --become
+8. Run ansible-playbook -i hosts playbook.yml